alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today we're back in class and practicing Java.

 **Thoughts**: It was a quiet day, classes went well, and it was a nice break from a long weekend.

+### Day 40: July 30, Wednesday

+**Today's Progress**: Today, we are working full steam ahead on the database, making significant progress on an interesting task, connecting Oracle SQL Developer with Access.

+**Thoughts**: The truth was somewhat complex, because at one point I started getting a lot of errors that I didn't know why they were happening, but after a while of investigating, I was able to fix them.